QuestionsContact Guinn Baker

 One of the defining goals of Richmond Ballet’s program is to make the program an integral part of the school curriculum, rather than offering it solely as arts education.
 It requres the collaborative efforts of the teachers and administrators to help establish the depth and quality of the experience for the students.
 Partnerships with organizations such as the Virginia Historical Society, Virginia Museum of Fine Arts, the Science Museum of Virginia, Chesapeake Bay Foundation and even the Federal Reserve Bank are a crucial link in integrating the program with the curriculum and supporting the teachers.

-Now in it’s eighteenth year, Minds In Motion has successfully expanded from two to twenty-five schools, serving students in Richmond, Chesterfield, Henrico, Hopewell, Charlottesville, and Woodbridge.
+Now in it’s twentieth year, Minds In Motion has successfully expanded from two to twenty-five schools, serving students in Richmond, Chesterfield, Henrico, Hopewell, Charlottesville, and Woodbridge.
 Acclaimed by teachers, parents and students, Minds In Motion has grown to be the major focus of Richmond Ballet’s education and outreach mission.

 Your support allows us to provide a great opportunity for the students.
 Please consider making an online donation to support Minds In Motion.